-Visions of Hope has an all-volunteer board dedicated to sharing the VOH story in a professional and heartfelt manner.
-Our goal is to provide the utmost in service and care, not only for the artwork we receive, but for all partners, volunteers, inmates, orphans and local communities who inspire us and make it possible.
+Visions of Hope is all volunteer, including our board of directors, dedicated to sharing the VOH story in a professional and heartfelt manner.
+Our goal is to provide the utmost in service and care, not only for our donors, partners, volunteers, inmates, orphans, local communities AND God who inspires us in the first place.

 The Lord started a unique journey with Dale and his wife, Sandy, in 2003 – an unforgettable year that brought 79 ragged Ugandan orphans into their lives.
 They didn’t want to go to Africa, but the Lord knew better, and impacted their lives forever.
-That led to volunteering for ministry, which led to a part-time position, which led to their current full-time work with Visions of Hope.
+That led to volunteering for Otino Waa, which led to a part-time position, which then led to creation of Visions of Hope in 2014.

-“During this timeframe we met inmates who wanted to support the Otino Waa kids.
+“During this time frame we met inmates who wanted to support the Otino Waa kids.
 From there the story grew beyond our wildest imagination and Visions of Hope was formed.
-Over 80 prison visits and five trips to Otino Waa has given us the opportunity to bring both sides of the world together in a very uncommon way.
+Hundreds of prison visits and six trips to Otino Waa has given us the opportunity to bring both sides of the world together in a very uncommon way.

 When I’m not in the home office working for Visions of Hope, I love to camp, travel, see our grandkids in Hawaii, geocache and continue listening for direction from the Lord.”